Multiple output samples per input in a single-output Gaussian process: Multiple output samples

-The covariance of the predictive densities in both \eqref{eq:prediction_density} and \eqref{eq:multioutput_prediction_density} are independent of the training set outputs, only depending on the training set inputs and the hyper-parameters.
-As such, information about the proximity between the multiple output samples for the same input in the training set does not influence the resulting predictive covariance.
-Furthermore, whether the training set output values are near or far from each other, for two inputs that are near as measured by the kernel, does not influence the resulting predictive covariance for test inputs near to these training inputs.
-The predictive covariance is only affected by the distance between the test and training set inputs.
+The covariance of the standard and proposed posteriors are independent of the training set outputs, and only depend on the training set inputs and the hyper-parameters.
+As such, information about the proximity between the multiple output samples for the same input in the training set does not influence the resulting posterior covariance.
+Furthermore, whether the training set output values are near or far from each other, for two inputs that are near as measured by the kernel, does not influence the resulting posterior covariance for test inputs near to these training inputs.
+The posterior covariance is only affected by the distance between the test and training set inputs.
 This implies that a GP may be more suited for computing distributional uncertainty, and less so for the data uncertainty \cite{xu2021} that may be more relevant to the uncertainty expressed between the raters.
-A future research direction may be to allow the GP to take training set outputs into account for the predictive covariance.
+Work in \cite{wong2023asru} extends this framework to allow the GP to take training set outputs into account for the posterior covariance.

-As can be seen from \eqref{eq:multioutput_prediction_mean}, the predictive mean under the proposed formulation is dependent on the mean of the multiple output samples, $\overline{\bm{\mu}}$, and independent of $\overline{\bm{\eta}}$.
-This is similar to a standard GP formulation, when using a mean combination of the multiple rater scores to get the reference.
+The predictive mean, $\breve{\mu}$, is dependent on the mean of the multiple output samples, $\overline{\bm{\mu}}$, and independent of $\overline{\bm{\eta}}$.
+This is similar to a standard GP, when using a mean combination of the multiple rater scores to get the reference.
 As mentioned previously, the predictive covariance is independent of the training set outputs.
 Thus, during inference, the remaining difference between the standard GP and the proposal is in the hyper-parameters.
 The proposal optimises the hyper-parameters by maximising the joint marginal log-likelihood of all training set outputs, while the standard approach maximises the marginal log-likelihood of the combined output reference.